U.S. Department of Homeland Security

 -

-U.S. Immigration and Customs Enforcement (ICE) announced the arrest of several individuals with criminal backgrounds during targeted operations in Houston from October 28 to 30.
+U.S. Immigration and Customs Enforcement (ICE) has announced the arrest of several individuals described as "worst of the worst" criminal illegal aliens from different parts of the United States.

 -